e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these products have the potential to complicate diagnosis when they are in the body.
+• Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that miniscule components of these products have the potential to complicate diagnosis after entering the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.